sergi-andreu/ECG_project/README.md

 Better models exists, and better pipelines for explainability for ECG data and for time series.
 In this repository I made a prototype / first steps, considering the time-frame and expectations.

 # Lessons learned

+# Further work

+# Wandb plots
+Here I present some plots present in the Weights&Biases project, used to select the "best" model.
+All models perform similarly in terms on validation loss, selecting the model with a learning rate of *0.00005*.

+The [AUC Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html) and [AUPRC Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.average_precision_score.html#sklearn.metrics.average_precision_score) are presented here per-label (NORM, MI, STTC, CD and HYP).
+AUC and AUPRC scores close to 1 make for a perfect classifier, whereas close to 0.5 make for a random classifier.
+All AUC and AUPRC scores here are greater than 0.8, meaning that the model performs relatively well for this data.